Fletch8/dsa_practice/README.md

 - What method would you use to look up a word in a dictionary (book, not Python)?

 - Imagine you have a closet full of shirts.
 What can you do to organize your shirts for easy retrieval?
+  -You can organize the shirts based different occasions such as casual, professinal, night-out, etc..

 - Describe advantages and disadvantages of the most popular sorting algorithms.
+ - many of the best algorithms (ex:merge sort) work better with larger sets of data due their constant or O(log(n)) time complexities

 ---

 ### HackerRank Problems